A pick list is a vital part of the order fulfillment process. But what is a picking list, how is it used, and what goes on it?

 Whether you use piece picking, batch picking, zone picking, or wave picking, make certain that your operations are as streamlined as possible.
 You must identify and reduce unnecessary steps or distance as much as possible in your pick pack and ship process.

 At AMS, we employ a mixture of all of the 4 pick pack and ship methods.
 It is highly dependent upon which customer we have, but we remain flexible for all types of volume and service level requirements.
-This helps us create an environment that is successful for our customers regardless of the kind of pick and pack services we are doing.
+This helps us create an environment that is successful for our customers regardless of the specific kind of pick pack ship process we are doing.

 When Should You Outsource Pick Pack and Ship?